whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 To take advantage of this I knew I would need to feed the query an ordered set of locations which I would pregenerate based on my own algorithms based on the application users preferences.

-Logically, `$or`_ performed ordered queries where I was wrongly thinking of it as a post-filter for an index scan.
+Logically, `$or`_ performed multiple queries in order where I was wrongly thinking of it as a post-filter for a single query.
+Amazed it finally clicked that there was an opportunity be able extend a single query into a concatenation of multiple queries with a single execution of `db.collection.find()`_.

 Data
 ====